 "For the translation of my second book into American English, I searched high and low for a translator who would not only deliver a perfect translation, but could also reproduce the atmosphere, the flavor, and the imagery.
 After approaching four different people, I was almost ready to give up.
 Until I read the first pages that Grayson had rendered into perfect language; I knew immediately that she was the one.
-Even my agent in New York could barely believe she was reading a translation." —Arjen Terpstra, writer
+Even my agent in New York could barely believe she was reading a translation." —Arjen Terpstra, novelist

 "Grayson is extremely good at penetrating an original text to the core, then expressing its essence in translation—sometimes even better than in the original." —Philip Elsas, auditing software company owner